 Eligibility: This course is open ONLY to educators who meet the requirements below and have not already taken a previous session of the HILL’s Science of Reading Professional Learning Series.

 - currently employed Massachusetts public school educators whose work relates to literacy in grades preschool through three, including general education teachers, special education teachers, ESL or language support teachers, principals, paraprofessionals, literacy coaches, and other school or district administrators whose work relates to literacy in grades preschool through three.

 - Massachusetts higher education faculty or administrators, employed at an approved educator preparation program, whose work relates to early literacy.

-Stipend: A stipend of $600 will be paid to participants upon completion.
-Please note that they will be distributed in mid-to-late Fall 2022.
+Stipend: A stipend of $450 will be paid to participants upon completion.
+Please note that they will be distributed in late Summer 2023.
 No stipends will be paid for incomplete courses.
 Also, all participants must complete and return a W-9 to the HILL (firstname.lastname@example.org) BEFORE the course begins.

 Our virtual Introductory Science of Reading Professional Learning Series teaches critical components of literacy instruction for Grades K-2, integrating current research into each module and translating it into classroom application.

 The series consists of ten 2.5-hour facilitated, synchronous modules held via Zoom and continued learning through asynchronous materials and follow up activities via Google Classroom.
 These modules address questions such as:

 - What happens in the brain when we read?
 How can this understanding inform our instruction?